Lavesiime/dataExtMod/README.md

 # data-extractor
 A simple tool to extract the `data.rsdk`'s from S1/S2 2013.
 Just drop your apk file on to `main.bat` and a `Data.rsdk` will appear in the data extractor directory.
-Your game apk will be renamed to game.zip, you can rename it back to its old name once the Data.rsdk appears
+From there, you are given the choice to unpack your `Data.rsdk` if you want to use mods.
+This isn't nessecary, but it's recomended.